octo-technology/tezos-academy/src/frontend/src/pages/Chapters/Reason/ChapterInterop/course.md

 <dialog character="alien">We need to hack aliens, decompile their code to understand how their informatic works </dialog>

-LIGO can work together with other smart contract languages on Tezos.
-However data structures might have different representations in Michelson and not correctly match the standard LIGO types.
+Tezos smart contracts are written in Michelson language.
+The LIGO transpiler helps developers to produce Michelson scripts.
+However LIGO data structures might have different representations in Michelson.
+For example, LIGO allows to define a record (a structure containing many fields) but once transpiled in Michelson this record is transformed in a pair of pairs, and there can be many pairs of pairs representing the same record.

+In this chapter, we will see that some built-in functions are available in LIGO language in order to address this problem.

 ## Annotations